Normal structure of isotropic reductive groups over rings: Reduction to extraction of unipotents

-\begin{proof}[Proof of Proposition~\ref{lem:reduction}] Let $N$ be a subgroup of $G(K)$ normalized by $E(K)$.
-If $N\le C(G(K))$, there is nothing to prove.
-Otherwise by our assumption and Theorem~\ref{thm:cong-N} there is an ideal $\q\neq 0$ of $K$ such that $N\cap X_\alpha(V_\alpha)=X_\alpha(\q V_\alpha)$ for all $\alpha\in\Phi_P$.
-Then, clearly, $E_P(K,\q)\le N$.
-If $N$ is not contained in $C(K,\q)$, then $\rho_{\q}(N)$ is a non-central subgroup of $G(K/\q)$ normalized by $E(K/\q)$, and hence by the same token we have $N\ge E_P(K/\q,\q')$ for some ideal $\q'\neq 0$ of $K/\q$.
+\begin{proof}[Proof of Proposition~$\ref{lem:reduction}$] Let $N$ be a subgroup of $G(R)$ normalized by $E(R)$.
+If $N\le \Center\bigl(G(R)\bigr)$, there is nothing to prove.
+Otherwise by our assumption and Theorem~\ref{thm:cong-N} there is an ideal $\q\neq 0$ of $R$ such that $N\cap\X_\alpha(R)=X_\alpha(\q V_\alpha)$ for all $\alpha\in\Phi_P$.
+Then, clearly, $E_P(R,\q)\le N$.
+If $N$ is not contained in $C(R,\q)$, then $\rho_{\q}(N)$ is a non-central subgroup of $G(R/\q)$ normalized by $E(R/\q)$, and hence by the same token we have $N\ge E_P(R/\q,\q')$ for some ideal $\q'\neq 0$ of $R/\q$.
 Let $\tilde\alpha\in\Phi_P^+$ be a maximal root, and let $\beta\in\Phi_P^+$ be a simple relative root such that $\tilde\alpha-\beta\in\Phi_P$.
-Pick $0\neq u\in V_{\tilde\alpha-\beta}$ such that $0\neq\rho_\q(u)\in V_{\tilde\alpha-\beta}\otimes_K \q'$ and $X_{\tilde\alpha-\beta}(\rho_\q(u))\in \rho_q(N)$.
-Then there is $h\in G(K,\q)$ such that $X_{\tilde\alpha-\beta}(u)h\in N$.
-By Lemma~\ref{lem:ABe} for any generating system $e_1,\ldots,e_n$ of $V_\beta$ there is $1\le i\le n$ such that $N_{{\tilde\alpha-\beta},\beta, 1,1}(\rho_\q(u),\rho_\q(e_i))\neq 0$, and hence $N_{{\tilde\alpha-\beta},\beta, 1,1}(u,e_i)\not\in \q V_{\tilde\alpha}$.
-By Lemma~\ref{lem:stand-comm-formula} one has
+Pick $u\in V_{\tilde\alpha-\beta}\sm\{0\}$ such that $\rho_\q(u)\in V_{\tilde\alpha-\beta}\otimes_R \q'\sm\{0\}$ and $X_{\tilde\alpha-\beta}(\rho_\q(u))\in \rho_q(N)$.
+Then there is $h\in G(R,\q)$ such that $X_{\tilde\alpha-\beta}(u)h\in N$.
+By Lemma~\ref{lem:ABe} for any generating system $e_1,\ldots,e_n$ of $V_\beta$ there is $1\le i\le n$ such that $N_{\tilde\alpha-\beta,\beta, 1,1}(\rho_\q(u),\rho_\q(e_i))\neq 0$, and hence $N_{\tilde\alpha-\beta,\beta, 1,1}(u,e_i)\not\in \q V_{\tilde\alpha}$.
+By Lemma~\ref{lem:E_P} one has

-Hence $X_{\tilde\alpha}(N_{{\tilde\alpha-\beta},\beta, 1,1}(u,e_i))\in N$.
+Hence $X_{\tilde\alpha}(N_{\tilde\alpha-\beta,\beta, 1,1}(u,e_i))\in N$.
 However, this contradicts the choice of $\q$. \end{proof}

-Thus, we have reduced the proof of normal structure theorem to extraction of unipotents from $E(K)$-normalized subgroups.
-The following lemma shows that one can always extract a unipotent from a parabolic subgroup.
+Thus, we have reduced the proof of the normal structure theorem to extraction of unipotents from $E(R)$-normalized subgroups.
+In the following section we show that one can always extract a nontrivial root unipotent from an element that belongs to a proper parabolic subgroup.